BinduMadhuriK/CODSOFT-Data-Science-Internship/README.md

 * TASK 5: CREDIT CARD FRAUD DETECTION
   - SOURCE: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
   - TASK: Build a machine learning model to identify fraudulent credit card transactions.
 Preprocess and normalize the transaction data, handle class imbalance issues, and split the dataset into training and testing sets.
 Train a classification algorithm, such as logistic regression or random forests, to classify transactions as fraudulent or genuine.
 Evaluate the model's performance using metrics like precision, recall, and F1-score, and consider techniques like oversampling or undersampling for improving results.

+### CONCLUSION:

+The Codsoft Data Science Internship has been an enriching experience, providing me with the skills and knowledge to tackle real-world data challenges.
+I am grateful for the opportunity to contribute to meaningful projects and look forward to applying these skills in future endeavors.

+Connect with me on LinkedIn and explore my GitHub repositories for a detailed look into each project.
+Thank you, Codsoft, for this incredible learning journey!